-Carol and Glenn live in Perth, Western Australia, and have been looking after their grandchildren – Mia, aged six, and Luke, three – since the children were removed from their parents by welfare agencies two years ago.
+Carol and Glenn live in Perth, Western Australia, and have been looking after their grandchildren – Mia, aged six years, and Luke, three years – since the children were removed from their parents by welfare agencies.
 Carol is 54 and Glenn is 56.

 ‘We’re from England originally, but we’ve been here for 19 years and had seven children of our own.
 We’ve had our grandchildren for two years.
 They’re my son’s children.
 At first we only thought it would be for a while – we were given custody after they were removed from their parents by children’s services because they were being neglected and nobody else could take them.
 Our son still lives in WA and he’s still with the children’s mother.
 They’ve got another child on the way.
 They want custody, but they both have substance abuse problems.

 ‘The children’s mother is Aboriginal, and I’m keen for them to maintain links to their original culture.
 They’d been staying with an auntie on the mother’s side, but she couldn’t manage them.
 Because they have such a large extended family on that side, I felt it was probably wrong that children’s services asked me to have them, and for a while I was worried the family might come and try to take them back.
 But nobody’s ever been near me, so I feel quite safe with them now.